What does your child learn at school each day? Find information about our curriculum subjects here.

 Every half term the children are assessed using the relevant year groups’ statements for Reading by Ros Wilson.
 This is teacher assessment, where evidence is taken from Guided Reading notes and comprehension records gathered each week.
 A summative assessment for Reading takes place during the summer term for Year 2, Year 3, Year 4, Year 5 and Year 6.
 In Year 1 the children complete the Phonics Screening Test in June, which assesses their ability to read and decode words.

 Writing is assessed though the application of skills in cross-curricular topics, as well as writing pieces done as part of the English sessions.
-The children are assessed using the relevant year groups’ statements for Writing by Teacher’s PAL.
-In addition to this, children complete SPAG tests as appropriate for their ability and application of these skills in writing is also assessed.
+The children are assessed using the relevant year groups’ statements on the school's tracking system In addition to this, children complete SPAG tests as appropriate for their ability and application of these skills in writing is also assessed.
 A summative assessment for SPAG takes place during the summer term for Year 2, Year 3, Year 4, Year 5 and Year 6.
 Spelling ability is additionally assessed on a 1-1 basis linked to the new curriculum objectives and an individual record is kept for each child showing which words can be spelt correctly from the relevant year groups’ word lists.